-With so much woodland across the county, it's impossible to list them all, below is a short list of some popular sites.
+With so much woodland across the county, it's impossible to list all sites, below is a short list of some popular ones.
 Your local district or borough website should be able to provide information on woods local to you.
 Or you can enter your postcode on Surrey Wildlife Trust's Great Woodland Walks section to find a woodland walk near you.

 Ashtead Common, looked after by the City of London Corporation, is a 500 acre Ancient Woodland and one of only 3 National Nature Reserves in the county.

 - Banstead Woods, near Chipstead, is an amazing resource for wildlife and people, 250 acres of ancient woodland with a recorded history stretching back for nearly a thousand years.

 Bourne Wood, near Farnham, managed by the Forestry Commission is a large area of open heathland as well as woodland walks.
 Another popular local site is Alice Holt Forest, with its forest trails and large visitor centre.

 - Langley Vale, near Epsom, is being developed by the Woodland Trust as England's only centenary woodland to mark those who lost their lives in the First World War.
 140 acres of mainly ancient woodland will be linked by woodland trails where 200,000 native trees are being planted.